SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 This function also inputs a Yeast_Protein_Names.txt file, which if not provided is taken from the data_files folder.

+This module is also present as a python module in the python_transposonmapping folder for the processing workflow.

 #### mapped_reads.py

 [This module](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/python_scripts/python_modules/mapped_reads.py) can be used for counting the number of insertions and number of reads in a bed or wig file.